“The first casualty of war is truth.” http://www.guardian.co.uk/notesandqueries/query/0,5753,-21510,00.html

 Of course, talented liars and propagandists will fill valuable niches: those of troubadour, storyteller, actor, magician, seer, priest, shaman and Learner.
-A Golden Age of storytelling awaits us, once all this organized lying falls away stripped of profit.
+A Golden Age of storytelling awaits us once all this organized lying gets stripped of profit.

 These days, we gorge on surrogate violence, reactionary propaganda, redundant sports and soap opera drivel.
-In the future, a growing number of Learners will concentrate with fervor on vital matters.
-Taking a break from their cherished Learning, they will take pleasure in the most outrageous inventions that talented liars can spin: fine stories and plays as well as the best music, smoke, wine, food, companions and children the local ecology can provide.
+In the future, a growing number of Learners will concentrate on vital matters.
+Taking a break from their cherished Learning, they will take pleasure in the most outrageous inventions that talented liars can spin: fine stories and plays and other good things.
 But none of this will detract from the honesty of Learner government.

-I can think of at least nineteen sub-sets of the Big Lie currently mass-produced and -bartered (it takes at least two to tango):
+I can think of at least nineteen sub-sets of the Big Lie currently mass-produced and mass-bartered (it takes at least two to do this tango):

 1. Dogmatic lies: fictions are asserted as truths despite their obvious falsehood.
-Obvious lies are broadcast to a misled public and repeated by it (by commission) or accepted through negligence of the truth (by omission).
+Obvious lies are broadcast to a misled public and repeated by it (by commission) or accepted through neglect of the truth (by omission).
 Consult the denial of global warming.
-Good God, so many lies promoted so frequently―by whom and for what purpose?
+Good God, so many lies promoted so frequently — by whom and to what purpose?
 These questions alone gave birth to Learner.

 2. Simplifying lies: your judgment is too limited to grasp the complex validity of my claim.
 I lie to simplify my rap.
 You will yield to my demands without making me go to the trouble of cultivating our mutual understanding.
 (Representative Democracy).

-In reverse mode, the complicating lie: my friends and I can make a relatively straightforward transaction so complicated that only we can decode its tattered logic, fill our wallets and empty yours (tax law).
+In reverse mode, the complicating lie: my friends and I can make relatively straightforward transactions so complicated that only we can decode their tattered logic, fill our wallets and empty yours (tax law).

 3. Paternal lies: the truth would release panic among the ignorant masses.
 We lie to protect their childlike innocence.
 Selflessly, we bear truths they couldn’t handle (sigh).
 The fundamental question we’re sharing here: can professional liars handle the truth better than the rest of us?
-Up to you to evaluate the “Yes” response that would serve their purpose best.
+It’s up to you to evaluate the “Yes” response that serves their purpose best.

 4. Altruistic lies: the truth would hurt worse than my reassuring falsehoods.
-Well-meaning adults slather this lie over their children’s consciousness.
+Well-meaning adults slather this lie on their children’s awareness.
 Santa Claus and other child-targeting myths persist despite their double-edged effect on children.
 “Trust no one and nothing, not even under the best circumstances.”
-Thus are we reduced to lifetime suspicion under a barrage of lies.
+Thus are we reduced to a lifetime of suspicion under a barrage of lies.

 5. Post-abuse lies: victims (and especially their descendants) exaggerate or bury their torment, demonize their oppressors and prejudge their oppressors’ descendants.
 Ex-tormentors justify their abuse, minimize it and try to make the public forget it.
 Onlookers of past wrongs sugarcoat their moral cowardice by blurring their criminal negligence.

 7. Weapon (and corporate) lies: every public truth is a gift to the enemy.
 Information of a quality superior to manipulative propaganda must be restricted.
 Unclassified information must be incomplete, distorted and/or false.
-To confuse things, many trivial truths should be added to the mix at random.
+To confuse things further, many trivial truths are added to the mix at random.
 Any admission of error grants a boon to the enemy and must be covered up.

 Military discipline is punishment-based, so weapon technicians must lie as often as they can to avoid punishment, maintain best-kept secrets and report they’ve completed impossible tasks.
-Mounds of punishment are shoveled to suppress these habits, which just engenders additional of military terror: the specialty of weapon managers.
+Mounds of punishment are shoveled to suppress these habits, which just engenders additional of military terror: the special talent of weapon managers.

 Another interesting corporate fallacy asserts that manufactured pollution is “natural” and therefore acceptable because man produced it.
 Man is part of nature, after all.
-Was the Plague “valid” because it was natural and because humans transmitted it?
+Was the Plague “valid” because it was natural and because humans helped transmit it?

-Mental sanity is defined by fidelity to the gross, material reality this abstraction delineates.
+Mental sanity is defined by fidelity to the gross, material reality our abstractions delineate.
 If every stimulus triggered equal perception, we would be fully aware but as helpless as acid-freaks or day-old infants flooded with raw stimuli.